cheikd/network-data-to-excel-file/README.md

 # network-data-to-excel-file
 A script to programmatically connect to network devices, collect information, and put them into an excel file.

-## OBJECTIVE OF THE SCRIPT
+## SCRIPT GOALS

 The script connects to a network device, performs some 'show' commands to retrieve information (Port name, Speed, Duplex, Description, IP address, Mask) and generates an excel file with the collected data.
-This excel file can then be sent to other teams, archived, etc.
+This excel file can then be sent to other teams, archived, etc for documentation purposes.

 This script provides a solid base to build on to meet your needs.
 You can customize it as you wish.